 Studies, although limited, have shown the many predictors of bullying involving children with special needs, including autism spectrum disorders.
 Individuals with disabilities, particularly children are at an increased risk of becoming victims of bullying.
 “Disability harassment,” is prohibited under the Americans with Disabilities Act of 1990, and schools are required to investigate and respond to reports of potential harassment.
-A recent study shows that children diagnosed with Asperger’s disorder, attending a public school or a school with a general education population, were at higher risks of being mistreated.
+A recent study indicates that the general education population or public school attendees had a higher risk of mistreating children diagnosed with Asperger’s disorder.
 Individuals with elevated levels of autistic traits were the most likely to be either victims, bullies, or bully-victims.
-The study also found that children in full inclusion classrooms were the most likely to be victimized compared to those who spend much of their time in special education environments.
+The study also concluded that full inclusion classrooms victimized children more compared to the ones spending most of their time in special education environments.

-Experts suggest that additional research studies should be conducted to discover suitable and supportive efforts for children with an autism spectrum disorder.
+Experts recommend conducting additional research studies to uncover suitable and supportive efforts for children with autism spectrum disorder.

 Nearly 30% of school-aged children are involved in bullying, either as bullies, victims, or bully-victims.
 According to a 2016 report by the National Center for Educational Statistics, more than 30% of students who reported being bullied at school, indicated that they were bullied at least once or twice a month during the school year.
-The study also shows that the reasons for being bullied reported most often by students include physical appearance, race/ethnicity, gender, disability, religion, sexual orientation.
+The study indicates that students most often report bullying for reasons such as physical appearance, race/ethnicity, gender, disability, religion, and sexual orientation.